publicissapient-france/xebia-logfilter-extras/README.md

 Dumping can be enabled separately for request and response.
 To provide easy coupling between request and response the filter will generate an Integer base ID when processing.

-It is possible to limit the size of the dump using th maxDumpSizeInKB init parameter.
-This parameter defines the max size of the dump in KB, beware that it defaults to 500KB.
+It is possible to limit the size of the dump using the maxDumpSizeInKB init parameter.
+This parameter defines the max size of the dump in Kilo Bytes, beware that it defaults to 500KB.

+This project depends only on SLF4J API, and servlet 2.5 API considered as provided.
+It is built using Java 1.7 using code style 1.7 at compile time.
+If you need older code style or any other feature ask for it using the issue tracker.

 # Using the RequestLoggerFilter